 For example, switching from disposable plastic razors to a reusable metal razor may save you upwards of hundreds of dollars within the first two years.
 The sustainable rule is that the more uses you can get out of an item, the better for the environment, and your wallet.
 This doesn’t mean you must go out and purchase hundreds of dollars of new zero-waste products immediately.
 Making zero-waste changes is a marathon, not a sprint.
 Attempt to make swaps over time, starting with the most commonly used items to the least.

 Begin with this small curated list of eco-friendly products that may help you prioritize your zero-waste swaps.

 - Hair care bottles for bars: i.e shampoo and conditioner bars.

 - Hand soap bottles for soap bars.

-- Disposable plastic razors for stainless steel safety razors.
+- Disposable plastic razors for plastic-free razors.

 - Mouthwash bottles for mouthwash tablets.